 Looking for ways to mask dying daffodil foliage?
 One strategy is to plant larger perennials with similar leaves in the vicinity.
 Good choices include daylilies, hostas and Siberian iris.
 As the daffodils decline, the other plants’ leaves grow up around them.

-However, avoid planting deep rooted plants so as not to disturb the bulbs.
-They are only about 6 inches down.
+Having said that, avoid planting deep rooted plants, which can disturb the bulbs.
+Remember, they are only about 6 inches down under the soil.

 Daylilies can hide yellowing daffodil foliage